durul/wwdc2018/README.md

 - We can add GestureRecognizer to watchOS Notification
 - New background modes: Audio
 - Notification delivered with varying level of urgency
+- View web pages and HTML messages from Mail and Messages

 ## tvOS